hasunpark/retrograph/README.md

 - composite_chart.ts: Shows how to create multiple charts in one output.
 (Partially implemented, needs update)
 - all_chart_types.ts: Displays examples of all supported chart types.
 (Partially implemented, needs update)

+## Feature Requests

+If you have a feature you'd like to see implemented, please let us know by opening a GitHub issue with the "feature request" label.
+This helps us prioritize and track new ideas.

+To submit a feature request:

+1. Go to the [Issues](https://github.com/hasunpark/retrograph/issues) page of the repository.
+2. Click on "New Issue".
+3. Select the "Feature Request" template.
+4. Fill out the template with as much detail as possible.

+We appreciate your feedback and suggestions!

 ## License

 This project is licensed under the MIT License.